MirkoRimac/realrpg/README.md

 > 🚧 **This project is still in active development.**
 > The current version is written in **vanilla PHP**, but a **Laravel migration** is already underway.
 > Some security improvements (like XSS prevention, CSRF tokens, and stronger input validation) will be part of that transition.
-> I’m aware that the current prototype is far from production-ready — it’s a playground for learning, experimenting, and improving.
+> I’m aware that the current prototype is far from production-ready, it’s a playground for learning, experimenting, and improving.

 ---